 - Why am I telling this story?
-Why does this event matter? - The meaning often relates to how you frame the story with your opening and closing line. - What did it mean for your cultural acceptance, life as a Volunteer, deeper understanding, and emotional well-being?
+Why does this event matter?
+The meaning often relates to how you frame the story with your opening and closing line. - What did it mean for your: cultural acceptance, life as a PCV, deeper understanding, and emotional well-being?

-Senses: If people can picture it, then they can better relate.
+Senses: If people can picture it they can better relate.

-- Can listeners see my story? - Using all five senses can bring your story to life.
+- Help listeners see your story. - Engage all five senses to bring your story to life.